EECS3311F25/YUCircle/doc/sprint3/standup3.md

 **David:**

 **Alice:** Since the last standup, I was working on the feature to see when students are available.
-However, there were blockers in merging the edit schedule code and that has led to stalled progress on the availability feature.
-I am still working on that feature and trying to get the merged code to work.
+However, there were some issues in merging the edit schedule code and that has led to stalled progress on the availability feature.
+The feature to see the availability of the students is now done.
+I just need to test and ensure everything works.